 And through business practices, ethical banks conserve water, energy, and other natural resources.
 If it is water, they use it sparingly.
 They prefer using energy-efficient lighting and appliances and responsibly dispose of their wastes.
 Some even have recycling programs to reduce waste.

-Ethical online banks are also in the lead in conserving the environment since their business practices are mainly paperless.
+Ethical online banks are also leading in conserving the environment since their business practices are mainly paperless.
 Any time you use an alternative to paper, a tree is saved somewhere.
 Also, an online bank does not need to construct physical branches that cause a negative environmental impact.

 Environmental banking helps fight global warming and general climate change.
 However small the contribution might be, it is worth it.